samitkumarpatel/samitkumarpatel.github.io/_posts/2019-9-5-use-of-dot-netrc.md

 ---
 layout: post
-title: user of .netrc for git
+title: use of .netrc for git
 ---